$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Maximum Variance Embedding of a Tree

-In this section we study the maximum variance embedding problem for trees.
-Trees can be optimally embedded in $k \ge 2$ dims.\ by solving a semidefinite program, as \cite{GHW08} showed $\spcon_k = \spcon_n \forall k \ge 2$.
-Much less is known for $k = 1$, i.e., the spread constant, where the SDP relaxation provides only a $2$-approximation.
+In this Section we study the maximum variance embedding problem for trees.
+Trees can be optimally embedded into $k \ge 2$ dimensions by first solving the embedding problem in $n$ dimensions (that is equivalent to SDP \eqref{eq:primal-sdp} for $k = n$, hence convex) and then reducing the dimension to $2$ using the main algorithm of G\"oring, Helmberg, and Wappler \cite{GHW08}.
+In \S\ref{ssec:MVE-tree-combinatorial} We extend their characterization of optimal MVE for trees and develop a linear time combinatorial algorithm, avoiding the expensive SDP step, to find an optimal MVE of the weighted tree in $\mathbb{R}^2$ (Theorem~\ref{2dtree}).
+Further refuting the need to solve the SDP, in \S\ref{ssec:MVE-tree-BM} we prove a simple local search can also find the optimal maximum variance embedding in $\mathbb{R}^2$.

-\textbf{Integrality Gap.} Consider a star with $3$ leaves, i.e., $S_4$, known as the claw graph, and let $\pi_0 = 0$ and $\pi_i = 1/3 : i \in [3]$.
-This example shows the integrality gap for computing $\spcon$ using the SDP relaxation is $\ge 9/8$.
+Little is known for MVE of trees into $\mathbb{R}^1$, equivalently the spread constant, where ordinary projection from a $2$ (or higher) dimensional solution gives no better than a $2$-approximation.
+Let us further dismiss the SDP approach for approximating spread constant of a tree.
+Consider a star with $3$ leaves, i.e., $S_4$, known as the claw graph, and let $\pi_0 = 0$ and $\pi_i = 1/3 : i \in [3]$.
+This example shows the \emph{integrality gap} for computing $\spcon$ using the SDP relaxation is $\ge 9/8$.
 Note that one can construct instances with arbitrary many vertices using the same structure.

-We show computing $\spcon$ of a weighted tree is indeed an NP-hard problem, using the same star gadget we built for $\lambda_\infty$.
-The analysis becomes even more straightforward as we characterize the optimum embedding of a star to be fully \emph{binary}.

-We conclude this case in \S\ref{sec:approx_spcon} by providing a $1+\epsilon$ approximation algorithm for $\spcon$ of weighted trees, and a combinatorial algorithm for computing its $\spcon_2$ avoiding a semidefinite program.
-In this line we enhance characterization of the optimal embedding for trees from the results by previous studies \cite{GHW08, ABS98}.
+In \S\ref{ssec:MVE-tree-combinatorial}, we provide a $1+\varepsilon$ approximation algorithm for $\spcon$ of weighted trees (\Cref{thm:fptas}).
+Before presenting the algorithms, let us confirm that MVE of trees in $\mathbb{R}^1$ is an NP-hard problem.